Akbar: Western and Eastern India

-Akbar had now defeated most of the Afghan remnants in India.
-The only centre of Afghan power was now in Bengal, where Sulaiman Khan Karrani, an Afghan chieftain whose family had served under Sher Shah Suri, was reigning in power.
-While Sulaiman Khan scrupulously avoided giving offence to Akbar, his son, Daud Khan, who had succeeded him in 1572, decided otherwise.
-Whereas Sulaiman Khan had the khutba read in Akbar's name and acknowledged Mughal supremacy, Daud Khan assumed the insignia of royalty and ordered the khutba to be proclaimed in his own name in defiance of Akbar.
-Munim Khan, the Mughal governor of Bihar, was ordered to chastise Daud Khan, but later, Akbar himself set out to Bengal.
-This was an opportunity to bring the trade in the east under Mughal control.
-In 1574, the Mughals seized Patna from Daud Khan, who fled to Bengal.
-Akbar returned to Fatehpur Sikri and left his generals to finish the campaign.
+After conquering Gujarat, the remaining centre of Afghan power was Bengal.
+In 1572, Sulaiman Khan's son, Daud Khan, succeeded him.
+Daud Khan defined Mughal rule, assuming the insignia of royalty and ordering that the khutbah be proclaimed in his name, rather than Akbar's.
+Munim Khan, the Mughal governor of Bihar, was ordered to chastise Daud Khan.
+Eventually, Akbar himself set out to Bengal, and in 1574, the Mughals seized Patna from Daud Khan, who fled to Bengal.
+Akbar then returned to Fatehpur Sikri and left his generals to finish the campaign.
 The Mughal army was subsequently victorious at the Battle of Tukaroi in 1575, which led to the annexation of Bengal and parts of Bihar that had been under the dominion of Daud Khan.
-Only Orissa was left in the hands of the Karrani dynasty as a fief of the Mughal Empire.
+Only Orissa was left in the hands of the Karrani dynasty, albeit as a fief of the Mughal Empire.
 A year later, however, Daud Khan rebelled and attempted to regain Bengal.
-He was defeated by the Mughal general, Khan Jahan Quli, and had to flee into exile.
+He was defeated by the Mughal general Khan Jahan Quli and fled into exile.
 Daud Khan was later captured and executed by Mughal forces.
 His severed head was sent to Akbar, while his limbs were gibbeted at Tandah, the Mughal capital in Bengal.